Olympic Games on ancient coins

 protection and shield.
 25 such shields of the same weight were kept in the temple of Zeus in Olympia and were

-given to athletes to ensure competition on equal terms.
+given to athletes to ensure competition on equal titles.

 The event of discus throwing in the early Olympics did not differ much from that of today.
 The discus itself